BenjaminAchebe/Expanding-Cards/README.md

-# Expanding CSS Card Application
+# Expanding CSS Card
 This is an expanding CSS card application built using HTML and CSS & JavaScript.
-The application allows users to create a simple card that expands when clicked to display additional information.
+The application allows users to click on an image that expands when clicked clicked to display additional information or image

 ### Getting Started
 To get started with the Expanding CSS Card Application, you will need a web browser installed on your computer.
 The application is compatible with most modern web browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.